Lerc/notanos/README.md

 Notanos - Not really an operating system
 ========================================

-This is just a pile of Javascript pretending to be a desktop environment, b ut hosted from your phone?
+This is just a pile of Javascript pretending to be a desktop environment, but hosted from your phone?
 Weird huh.

 It looks a bit like this.
 ![](https://raw.github.com/Lerc/notanos/master/screenshot.png)